0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 However, this approach has fundamental limitaiton that cannot distinguish `repetitive patterns or textureless regions.`

-In this work, we take a different directino and develope a trainable neural network architecture that disambiguates such challenging situations `by analyzing local neighbourhood patterns` in a full set of dense corresspondences.
+In this work, we take a different direction and develope a trainable neural network architecture that disambiguates such challenging situations `by analyzing local neighbourhood patterns` in a full set of dense corresspondences.

 The intuition is following : in order to disambiguate a match on a repetitive pattern, it is necessary